chipsalliance/VeeRwolf/README.md

 1.Create a West (Zephyr's build tool) workspace in the same directory as the FuseSoC workspace by running
     west init
-2. Add the SweRVolf-specific drivers and BSP with
+2. Add the VeeRwolf-specific drivers and BSP with

-    west config manifest.path fusesoc_libraries/swervolf
+    west config manifest.path fusesoc_libraries/veerwolf
     west update

    The workspace should now look like this